 This healthier version of the classic dark chocolate truffle is rich, creamy and so easy to make!
 They are dairy-free and each truffle ball is simply divine.
-You would never know that heavy cream was swapped for heart-healthy California avocados!
+You would never know that heavy cream was swapped for heart-healthy avocados!

 I love this recipe because it is so decadent, indulgent and fancy, yet it contains nutritious ingredients and is simple to make!

 Vegan Truffles Made with Avocado

 This recipe replaces heavy cream and butter (used in traditional truffle recipes) for one California Avocado which adds a creamy, thick texture to the truffles that you won’t detect at all.
 Plus, the avocado adds healthy fats, dietary fiber and nearly 20 vitamins and minerals such as potassium, folate, vitamin E, C and B6.